Sayed Nafees al-Hussaini: Early life and education

-Nafees Al-Husseini was born in 1933 in Sialkot.
-His real name was Anwar Hussain but he became known as Nafees Al-Husseini Shah in the Islamic world.
+Sayed Nafees Al-Husseini was born in 1933 in Sialkot.
+His real name was Sayed Anwar Hussain but he became known as Nafees Al-Husseini Shah in the Islamic world.
 He received his early education at a high school in Bhopalwala.
 In 1947, he came to Faisalabad and studied up to FA.

 Career

 Nafees al-Hussaini started his calligraphy career in 1948.
-He inherited the art of calligraphy from his father, Syed Muhammad Ashraf Ali, who was an expert in Naskh and had a reputation for expertise and calligraphy in the Holy Qur'an.
+He inherited the art of calligraphy from his father, Sayed Muhammad Ashraf Ali, who was an expert in Naskh and had a reputation for expertise and calligraphy in the Holy Qur'an.
 In 1952 he set up his office in Lahore.
 He gained special place and expertise in Naskh and Nastaliq scripts, apart from this he also created works of art in Kufic, Thuluth, Ruqʿah script and Ijaza.
 Nafees Al-Husseini visited many countries and participated in the International Calligraphy Competition in Iran and Egypt as a judge.
 He also invented a script in Nastaliq called "Nafees Nastaliq".

 He also served as Central Deputy Emir of Aalmi Majlis Tahaffuz Khatm-e-Nubuwwat.